FlowSs/GIST/README.md

 ## Setup

-In order to answer our research questions, we first had to follow the steps detailed in our methodology, i.e. generate for each model the test sets for each procedure, extract prediction/features and cluster for each objective model/procedure.
+In order to answer our research questions, we first had to follow the steps detailed in our methodology, i.e. generate for each model the test sets for each procedure, extract prediction/features and cluster for each model under test/procedure.
 Note that if you download all the required files (see *A note on replication*), you will not need to do that.

 ### Extracting features/prediction